iot-salzburg/IOT-Adapter/README.md

 # MQTT-Adapter
 Connecting MQTT services with the Messaging System.
-This component subscribes to topics from the Internet of Things protocol MQTT and forwards them to the messaging system which is based on Apache Kafka.
+This component subscribes to topics from the Internet of Things messaging system MQTT and forwards them to the messaging system which is based on Apache Kafka.
 Therefore both services must be running:
-* [MQTT-broker](https://github.com/iot-salzburg/dtz_mqtt-adapter) in the same repository.
+* [MQTT-broker](https://github.com/iot-salzburg/dtz_mqtt-adapter/tree/master/setup_broker) in the same repository.
 * [panta-rhei stack](https://github.com/iot-salzburg/panta_rhei)